A Legacy of Integrity

 Although these feats illustrate Lockwood’s capability and drive, they can’t speak for his heart — but his friends, assistants, colleagues, students and family can.
 Their words reveal the motivation behind the achievements: his deep love for God and his care for people.

-The way Lockwood lets theology permeate every area of his being is perhaps his most outstanding accomplishment of all.
-His life, although made up of many components, is whole.
-Integrity is the thread that fastens his every aspect to an eternal, biblical perspective.
+The way Lockwood let theology permeate every area of his being is perhaps his most outstanding accomplishment of all.
+His life, although made up of many components, was whole.
+Integrity was the thread that fastened his every aspect to an eternal, biblical perspective.

-Greg Allen, who has been a close friend for more than 28 years, sums up Lockwood’s mindset: “There are no divisions in his life,” Allen said.
-“It’s integrated.”
-Lockwood lives in harmony with his values even when no one’s looking.
+Greg Allen, who was a close friend for more than 28 years, sums up Lockwood’s mindset: “There were no divisions in his life,” Allen said.
+“It was integrated.”
+Lockwood lived in harmony with his values even when no one was looking.

 Allen recalled a time he and Lockwood were driving to a conference in separate cars.
 Lockwood was unaware that Allen was driving in front of him, but Allen could see his friend’s reflection in his rearview mirror.

 “I don’t think I ever told him this,” Allen said, “but I could see that he was praying the whole way to the conference.
 Even when he thought no one was watching, he was talking with God.”

 Allen met Lockwood in 1984 while he was pursuing his M.Div. at Multnomah Biblical Seminary.
 Lockwood was his first professor.
 Allen was captivated by his humor and enthusiasm for teaching.

 “He was always someone I wanted to be like,” Allen said.
 “When I was dealing with theological conflicts or troubles, I'd ask myself, ‘In what balanced way would he handle this?’”